bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 Docstrings for functions and methods generally include these three elements:

 * A short description of what the function does, starting with a verb.
+For
-For example: "Creates and returns a new Foo."
+  example: "Create and return a new Foo."
 * Args: list all parameters, if any.
 * Returns: describe the return values of the function, even if the function returns ``None``.